paulb00th/galapagos/content/en/about/the-team.md

 I soon obtained my EFR certification, and I went on from that to gain my Open Water Instructor certification in Cozumel, Mexico.

 Apart from instruction, I love exploration diving, sailing, and kayaking.

-So, when not working, I can most often be found indulging these interests in the expansive and fascinating bay adjacent to Puerto Ayora.
+When not working, I can most often be found indulging these interests in the expansive and fascinating bay adjacent to Puerto Ayora.

 Apart from working with Claudia and Juan-Carlos, I’m employed at the town’s [SSS Hyperbaric Recompression Chamber](https://www.sssnetwork.com/pages/galapagoshome.html),  where I’m a certified operator.

 *Image - Mathieu Idrovo*

-<div class="grey-bar"></div>

-##### Sofia Green - Divemaster

-{{< figure src="img/about/A-Us-SofiaMGreen.png" class="align-right full-width">}}

-Sofía Green Iturralde is a marine biologist and divemaster from Ecuador.

-Sophia has been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017, and working as a divemaster and lecturer on board educational expeditions since 2021.

-Sophia's main scientific focus has been on the whale shark population in the islands, as she has worked collaboratively with a research project led by a local Galapagos organisation.

-When you dive with Sofia you will experience her passion for sea life and discover how you can work as a citizen scientist in support of marine conservation.

-*Image - Sophia Green*

 <div class="grey-bar"></div>